MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 - Rename `devproxyrc.json` to `my-app.json`.
 - Rename `devproxy-errors.json` to `my-app-errors.json`.

-When using a configuration file that is stored outside of the Dev Proxy installation file you need to ensure that the `pluginPath` references are correct otherwise Dev Proxy won't be able to load them when you start Dev Proxy.
+When using a configuration file that is stored outside of the Dev Proxy installation file, you need to ensure that the `pluginPath` references are correct.
 Rather than hard coding the paths to the Dev Proxy installation folder in your configuration file, you can use the `~appFolder` at the beginning of the path to include a dynamic reference back to the Dev Proxy installation folder.

 - Open `my-app.json` in a text editor.
 - Locate the `GenericRandomErrorPlugin` plugin in the `plugins` array.